ETS-Android3/brein-api-library-android/README.md

 <uses-permission android:name="android.permission.WAKE_LOCK" />
 ```

-Android user's must be prompted for those permissions.
+Android user's must be prompted and grant those permissions.
 This can be done like this:

 ```java
 private void checkAppPermission() {